John-Nagle/lslutils/regioncrossing.md

 Use of this bike requires wearing an RLV relay which will allow a forced sit to get fully automatic recovery from a half-unsit.
 We use "DM2-Meter V3.027", which is intended for combat games.
 There's a crate next to the parked bike which can be copied to get one.
+Once worn, it brings up a HUD display at top center, allowing the RLV features to be turned on and off.
+When that display is red, the RLV features are available.

 When you get on the bike, it will ask for teleport permission.
 It uses that to teleport you back to the bike if you come off at a region crossing.